-Parental addictions linked to adult children's depressionMay 9th, 2013 in Psychology & Psychiatry /
+Parental addictions linked to adult children's depressionMay 9, 2013 in Medicine & Health / Psychology & Psychiatry

 The offspring of parents who were addicted to drugs or alcohol are more likely to be depressed in adulthood, according to a new study by University of Toronto researchers.